isomerpages/nlb-biblioasia/pages/Cathay Cinema.md

 <div style="background-color: white;">Cathay Building, 1941.
 From PictureSG.
 Original work © Chung Shui Ken; digital copy © National Library Board Singapore 2008.</div>

 #### Grand Opening in 1939
-The 1,321-seat cinema opened on 3 October 1939, while the Cathay Restaurant opened in 1940 and the apartment block in 1941. [^2]
+The 1,321-seat cinema opened on 3 October 1939, while the Cathay Restaurant opened in 1940 and the apartment block in 1941. [^2] The theatre was opulent, with black marble pillars, green-tiled floors, silver curtains, and gold ceilings.
+On either side of the screen was the shell-shaped acoustic plaster design.[^3]

 <img src="/images/vol-11-issue-1/moviememorabilia/cathay.jpg" style="width:50%" >
 <div style="background-color: white;">Cathay Cinema opening souvenir, 1939.
 Courtesy of Wong Han Min.</div>

-#### A Lavish Interior
-The theatre was opulent, with black marble pillars, green-tiled floors, silver curtains, and gold ceilings.
-On either side of the screen was the shell-shaped acoustic plaster design.[^3]

 #### Opening Film
 The opening film was *Four Feathers*, a British adventure movie about the war in Sudan that was previously banned in Singapore on racial grounds.[^4]